e4och/js-101/README.md

 ## Filter Method

 The **`filter()`** method is a very commonly used method in JavaScript.
 This method allows us to filter out elements in an array or an object.
 This allows us to be provided with data that is relevant and ignore the rest of them.
-The **`filter()`** takes in 3 parameters, But we commonly used it with a callback function that does the process of filtering out things.
+The **`filter()`** takes in 3 parameters, But we commonly use it with a callback function that does the process of filtering out things.
 Let’s understand it with a code example:

 ```jsx